 - These espresso cupcakes pair perfectly with a big cup of coffee!!

-If you make these espresso cupcakes, please leave us a rating and review at the bottom of the page!
+If you make this recipe, please leave a star rating at the bottom of the page!
 This provides helpful feedback to both me and other readers.
 And if you want more delicious, scratch-made recipes you can subscribe to my newsletter and follow along on Instagram, Pinterest, and Facebook!

 - Whisk the cake flour, baking powder, espresso powder, and salt together in a large bowl.

 - Stir in about half of the flour mixture.
 Then stir in the brewed coffee and the rest of the flour mixture and mix until fully combined.
-The batter will be thin.

 - Pour about ¼ cup of batter into each cupcake liner (they should be about halfway full).